After someone has died, their death must be legally registered

 You will be given a private appointment with the registrar.
 If you wish to tell us about other government services that the deceased used, please see our information below about the free Tell Us Once service.

-In most cases all you need to take is the medical certificate of cause of death which was issued by the doctor treating the person who has died.
-If possible, you should take the deceased person's NHS medical card.
+Unless the coroner has ordered a post mortem, you will need to take the medical certificate of cause of death, which was issued by the doctor treating the person who has died.

 The full name and address of the person making the registration will also be added to the register.